CiscoDevNet/sastre/README.md

 When Sastre is executed, data/ and logs/ directories are created as needed to store backup files and application logs.
 These are created under the directory where Sastre is run.

-Create an rc-example.sh file to include vManage details and source that file:
+Create a rc-example.sh file to include vManage details and source that file:

     % cat <<EOF > rc-example.sh
     export VMANAGE_IP='198.18.1.10'